Anoncoin/anoncoin/doc/zerocoin.md

-None of the following scripts are actually executed; instead, the ZC opcodes are recognized and so that input or output is ignored by the regular Anoncoin transaction processing (this is why they are prefix rather than postfix).
+None of the following scripts are actually executed; instead, the ZC opcodes are recognized and so that input or output is ignored by the regular Anoncoin transaction processing (this is why they can be prefix rather than postfix).
 This transaction is marked for Zerocoin processing.
+All values are VarInt unless otherwise specified.

 New input type:

 * ZC spend: can have a maximum of one in a transaction, to reduce implementation complexity.
-  Non-rate-limited script format: ZCSPEND <version: VarInt> <isRateLimited: 0> <serialNum: VarInt> <spendRootHash: VarInt>
-  Rate-limited script format: ZCSPEND <version: VarInt> <isRateLimited: 1> <serialNum: VarInt> <firstHalfTxHash: VarInt> <firstHalfTxOutIdx: VarInt>
+  Non-rate-limited script format: ZCSPEND version isRateLimited=0 serialNum spendRootHash Rate-limited script format: ZCSPEND version isRateLimited=1 serialNum firstHalfTxHash firstHalfTxOutIdx

 New output types:

 * ZC checkpoint: always has an amount of zero.
-  Script format: RETURN ZCCHECKPT <version: VarInt> <denom: VarInt> <accum0value: VarInt> .. <accumNvalue: VarInt>.
+  Script format: RETURN ZCCHECKPT version denom accum1value .. accumNvalue.
   These can only occur in the coinbase transaction.
 A checkpoint output can occur at most once for any given denomination, and is required if any ZC mints using that denomination occur in the block.

 * ZC mint: amount must be one of the denomination amounts.
-  Script format: RETURN ZCMINT <version: VarInt> <coinCommitment: VarInt>
+  Script format: RETURN ZCMINT version coinCommitment

 * ZC first half: always has an amount of zero.
-  Script format: RETURN ZCFIRSTHALF <version: VarInt> <firstHalfHash: VarInt>
-  At the time that this transaction is verified, only the length of firstHalfHash is checked, since the information required to verify more is not yet available. firstHalfHash consists of a hash of <spendTxHash> <commitmentToCoinUnderSerialParams> <t1-20hash> <t21-40hash>.
-  <t1-20hash> and <t21-40hash> should match the "snSoK t" hashes described in
-  the spend root section (below). spendTxHash is produced by taking the binary representation of the ZC spend transaction as found in "tx" network messages, and replacing the input's spendRootHash with all zero bytes.
+  Script format: RETURN ZCFIRSTHALF version firstHalfHash At the time that this transaction is verified, only the length of firstHalfHash is checked, since the information required to verify more is not yet available. firstHalfHash consists of a hash of spendTxHash commitmentToCoinUnderSerialParams t1-20hash t21-40hash. t1-20hash and t21-40hash should match the "snSoK t" hashes described in the spend root section (below). spendTxHash is produced by taking the binary representation of the ZC spend transaction as found in "tx" network messages, and replacing the input's spendRootHash with all zero bytes.